Presbyterian Church (USA): General Assembly 2014

 In June 2014, the General Assembly approved a change in the wording of its constitution defining marriage as a contract "between a woman and a man" to that of a contract "between two people, traditionally a man and a woman".
 It allowed gay and lesbian weddings within the church and further allowed clergy to perform same-sex weddings.
 That revision gave clergy the choice of whether or not to preside over same-sex marriages; clergy were not compelled to perform same-sex marriages.

 Property ownership

-PC(USA)'s book of order includes a "trust clause", which grants ownership of church property to the presbytery.
-Under this trust clause, the presbytery may assert a claim to the property of the congregation in the event of a congregational split, dissolution (closing), or disassociation from the PC(USA).
-This clause does not prevent particular churches from leaving the denomination, but if they do, they may not be entitled to any physical assets of that congregation unless by agreement with the presbytery.
-Recently this provision has been vigorously tested in courts of law.
+PC(USA)'s book of order includes a "trust clause", under which the presbytery may assert a claim to the property of the congregation in the event of a congregational split, dissolution (closing), or disassociation from the PC(USA).
+In interpreting this trust clause, PC(USA) does not consider equitable factors such as the congregation's relative contribution to the financing of its property, or the relative percentage of members voting to disassociate.
+Nor does PC(USA) consider legal factors of state trust law such as written consent to the trust in the property's title deed or the congregation's bylaws.
+The trust clause does not prevent particular churches from leaving the denomination, but if they do, they may not be permitted to keep their real property unless by agreement with the presbytery.
+This provision, and a similar provision of the Episcopal Church, has been tested in various courts, with mixed results.